couds/react-bulma-components/README.md

 )
 ```

-Before you use this configuration you need to setup a `_variables.sass` file somewhere in your project (I recomment inside your `src` folder).
-This file will alow you to override bulma variables if need it like:
+Before you use this configuration you need to setup a `_variables.sass` file somewhere in your project (I recommend inside your `src` folder).
+This file will allow you to override bulma variables if need it like:

 ```
 $primary: #c3c3c3
 ```

-**Note** Use this file only for variables, do not include any css rule in this files because that will cause to that rule to be duplicated for every time you include a component from this library.
+**Note** Use this file only for variables, do not include any css rule in it because that rule will be duplicated every time you include a component from this library.

 Depending of your project configuration you will need to setup your framework to use this file: